 - Insert Red Head® through the fixture be fastened and into the hole in the concrete, using a hammer strike the nutted end of the Red Head® wedge anchor until the washer and nut are tight against the surface of the fixture.

-- Finger tighten the nut and then with a wrench turn the nut clockwise 3 to 5 full turns or until the specified torque values for the diameter of Red Head® wedge anchor are reached.
+- Finger tighten the nut and then with a wrench turn the nut clockwise 3 to 5 full turns or until the specified torque values for the diameter of Red Head® wedge anchor is reached.

 Red Head® Wedge Anchor Installation Torque